shreyagummadi/Robot_Programming/FinalProject/Final-Project-Group11/doc/Readme-Group11.txt

 Project Statement
 ========
-We are tasked to develop only the structure of a project using object-oriented programming, inheritance, and dynamic polymorphism, that will be used to drive one of two robot in a maze, to reach the goal location which is the center of the maze
+We are tasked to develop a project using object-oriented programming, inheritance, and dynamic polymorphism.
+The prject will be used to drive one of the two robots (wheeled or tracked) in a maze, to reach the goal location which is located at the center of the maze.

-It is currently hosted on GitHub at
+The project is currently hosted on GitHub:

 https://github.com/sully892/Cu_Ag_Au/Final-Project-Group11